 Here’s what you can expect in some South Pacific destinations, starting with the most inexpensive and working our way up the luxury ladder.
 I also included a very rough estimate of the starting price for the cheapest option, which should be taken lightly as things can quickly change.

 Despite having a cannibalistic history, the South Pacific islanders are some of the friendliest people you’ll ever meet.
-In the beginning of your trip, you’ll feel strange when every passing local greets you with a warm ‘hello’.
-And when you return back home, you’ll be the weirdo that greets strangers who stare at you as if you just landed from another planet.
+At the beginning of your trip, you’ll feel strange when every passing local greets you with a warm ‘hello.’
+And when you return home, you’ll be the weirdo that greets strangers who stare at you as if you just landed from another planet.

 Here are a few tips when it comes to dealing with the locals.